 processed concurrently.
 Any changes made to the number of threads will have an impact on

 throughput.
 You can modify several different categories of threads but the primary one for

 message throughput is processing threads.

 The number of threads do not usually have a linear relationship to the

 message throughput.
-The relationship is more logarithmic, this is due to limitations or
+The relationship is more logarithmic.
+Which is due to limitations or

 might generate 15 messages per second.